-Social media: Utah’s Internet Employment Privacy Act (Utah Code §34-48-101 et seq.) prohibits employers, with limited exceptions, from requesting an employee or an applicant for employment to disclose a username and password, or password that allows access to the individual’s personal online accounts.
-It also prohibits employers from taking adverse action, failing to hire, or otherwise penalizing an employee or applicant for failure to disclose usernames or passwords for personal online accounts.
+Social media: Utah’s Internet Employment Privacy Act (Utah Code §34-48-101 et seq.) prohibits employers, with limited exceptions, from requesting an employee or an candidate for employment to disclose a username and password, or password that allows access to the individual’s personal online accounts.
+It also prohibits employers from taking adverse action, failing to hire, or otherwise penalizing an employee or candidate for failure to disclose usernames or passwords for personal online accounts.
 Exceptions under which an employer may request or require usernames or passwords include:

 - when access to an electronic device or account provided by the employer is required;

 - when disciplining or discharging an employee for transferring the employer’s proprietary or confidential data to an employee’s personal online account without authorization; and

 - when conducting an investigation based on specific information about activity on the employee’s personal online account that may violate applicable laws or policies against work-related misconduct, or about an unauthorized transfer of the employer’s proprietary information to an employee’s personal online account.

 Employers are not restricted from viewing, accessing, or using publicly available information.
 Employers are not prohibited from complying with a duty to screen employees and candidates before hiring or monitoring and retaining employee communications under applicable law.
 The law provides for a private right of action, but caps damages at $500.

 Australia Plans to Join APEC Cross Border Privacy System